+Contra Costa Medical Career College is a small, Private Vocational Training School.
 The school was formed in response to the growing need for qualified, entry-level healthcare professionals in this community.
 CCMCC offers low tuition, flexible schedules, and instructors who are experts in their fields of study.
 Our class sizes are kept small so that we can concentrate on quality instruction.
 We work hand in hand with employers in the community to ensure the most up-to-date curriculum possible.
-All our programs are career focused, so our graduates are prepared to make a positive impact from the start of their new career in the healthcare industry.

-The institution has no pending petition on bankruptcy, is not operating as a debtor in possession, has not filed a petition within the preceding five years, or has had a petition in bankruptcy filed against it with the preceding five years that resulted in reorganization under Chapter 11 of the United States Bankruptcy (11 U.S.C.
+All our programs are career-focused, so our graduates are prepared to make a positive impact from the start of their new career in the healthcare industry.
+CCMCC has never had a pending petition in bankruptcy, is not operating as a debtor in possession, has not filed a petition within the preceding five years, has not had a petition in bankruptcy filed against it within the preceding five years that resulted in reorganization under Chapter 11 of the United States Bankruptcy Code (11 U.S.C.
 Sec.
 1101 et seq.).